Amateur High-Altitude Balloon tracking

 For FSK reception, I use my Yaesu FT897 receiver, connected to the soundcard of a PC running FL-DIGI for the older RTTY payloads, or HorusGUI for the new "Horus Binary" 4FSK trackers.

-Then for LoRa balloons, I have built simple standalone receivers from a LoRa board connected to Raspberry Pi2B or Pi Zero 2W running the HAB Gateway program:
+Then for LoRa balloons, I have built simple standalone receivers from a LoRa board connected to a Raspberry Pi2B or Pi Zero 2W running the HAB Gateway program or to an ESP32 running the LoraBluetooth code:

 This is the complete receiver, which just needs the antenna and a WiFi connection.
-I operate it via a VNC console, or using M0RPI's "HAB Base" program.
-This program can also link with a USB-connected LoRa board, such as the TTGO which G8HIK uses, or to a PC running FL-DIGI.
+I operate the Pi via a VNC console, or using M0RPI's "HAB Base" program.
+This program can also link with a USB-connected LoRa board, such as the TTGO (which G8HIK uses) or my ESP32 unit, or even to a PC running FL-DIGI for RTTY.

 The decoder programs automatically forward all their received data onto the SondeHub server, for display on the map, or the SSDV picture gallery.